ziap/uttt/readme.md

 # Ultimate Tic-Tac-Toe

-Ultimate Tic-Tac-Toe with AI player
+A high performance Ultimate Tic-Tac-Toe engine in the browser.

 ![](logo.png)